 - Show up.

-Making a Job Last
+Avoiding Being a Bad Hire: Making a New Job Last

 Want the definition of a worst case scenario?
 It takes you almost ten months to get a job (that's still the average time to getting employed today) and then only a few months into the new gig they show you the door.
 Ouch.
 Unfortunately, it happens all the time.
 In fact 69% of companies acknowledge they made a bad hire just last year, according to a study by CareerBuilder.com.
 Which reminds me of Helen Sprongthorpe.
 She was the newly hired bell-ringer at St. Nicholas Church in Bathampton, England.
 She was discovered unconscious and entangled in the ropes attached to the bells.
 Battered and bruised she was eventually rescued and lowered twenty feet to the ground.